Aloshi/EmulationStation/README.md

 ===========

 **~/.emulationstation/es_systems.cfg:**
-When first run, an example systems configuration file will be created at $HOME/.emulationstation/es_systems.cfg.
-This example has some comments explaining how to write the configuration file, and an example RetroArch launch command.
+When first run, an example systems configuration file will be created at `~/.emulationstation/es_systems.cfg`.  `~` is `$HOME` on Linux, and `%HOMEPATH%` on Windows.
+This example has some comments explaining how to write the configuration file.
 See the "Writing an es_systems.cfg" section for more information.

 **Keep in mind you'll have to set up your emulator separately from EmulationStation!**

-After you launch a game, EmulationStation will return once your system's command terminates (i.e. your emulator closes).

 **~/.emulationstation/es_input.cfg:**
 When you first start EmulationStation, you will be prompted to configure an input device.
 The process is thus: